emojicode/emojicode.github.io/src/reference/compiler.md

 ## Compiling A Package

-To compile a package to a static library you have to specify the name of the package with the `-p` option.
+To compile a package to a static library you have to specify a package name with `-p`.
 E.g.

 ```sh
 emojicodec -p catsimulator main.emojic